airbytehq/terraform-provider-airbyte/docs/data-sources/destination_elasticsearch.md

 - `authentication_method` (Attributes) The type of authentication to be used (see [below for nested schema](#nestedatt--configuration--authentication_method))
 - `ca_certificate` (String) CA certificate
-- `destination_type` (String) must be one of ["elasticsearch"]
 - `endpoint` (String) The full url of the Elasticsearch server
-- `upsert` (Boolean) If a primary key identifier is defined in the source, an upsert will be performed using the primary key value as the elasticsearch doc id.
+- `upsert` (Boolean) Default: true
+If a primary key identifier is defined in the source, an upsert will be performed using the primary key value as the elasticsearch doc id.
 Does not support composite primary keys.

 <a id="nestedatt--configuration--authentication_method"></a>
 ### Nested Schema for `configuration.authentication_method`